httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Parsing a Dictionary from Text {#parse-dictionary}

-Given an ASCII string input_string, return a mapping of (identifier, item). input_string is modified to remove the parsed value.
+Given an ASCII string input_string, return an ordered mapping of (identifier, item). input_string is modified to remove the parsed value.

-1. Let dictionary be an empty, unordered mapping.
+1. Let dictionary be an empty, ordered mapping.
 2. While input_string is not empty:
    1. Let this_key be the result of running Parse Identifier from Text ({{parse-identifier}}) with input_string.
    2. If dictionary already contains this_key, fail parsing.